-This Intensive Mandarin Program is a beginner’s integrated Chinese learning program, designed for non-Chinese speakers with no Chinese background to have a quick start in learning Mandarin Chinese.
-This program helps students rapidly build up their abilities in terms of four basic language skills, listening, speaking, reading and writing.
+This is a beginner’s integrated Chinese learning program, designed for non-Chinese speakers with no Chinese background to have a quick start in learning Chinese.
+This program helps students rapidly build up their abilities in four basic language skills, listening, speaking, reading and writing.

-This program includes three key components: targeted drills, core lessons and supplementary class activities.
-The following table explains the structure of this Intensive Mandarin Program.
+This Intensive Program includes three key components: targeted drills, core lessons and supplementary class activities, as shown in the following table:

 Each lesson starts with a targeted drill, focusing on a specific area of difficulties, such as differentiating some of the confusing sounds in Mandarin, practicing tones, or training muscle memories of writing Chinese characters.
 This drill is short and prepares students, both mentally and physically, for the core Mandarin lessons of the day.